bgord/knowledge/README.md

 - JSX transform
 - react-query dependent queries
 - react-query check if at least one request is in progress
+- Define a generic Box component using react-polymorphic-box

 ### [stimulus](stimulus.md)
 - How to connect a controller to an HTML element?